nmeri17/suphle-docs/src/docs/v1/container/index.md

 - `getClass`

-Suphple internally uses this method to hydrate entity instances.
+Suphle internally uses this method to hydrate entity instances.
 Those entities will usually rely on types that are either [provided](/docs/v1/service-provision) before the entity requests for them, or are instantiated at runtime.
 If you refer to the diagram in the [Basics](/docs/v1/basics/#anatomy-of-a-suphple-module), the numbered segments excluding 1, 2, and 7 all have auto-wiring enabled on their constructors.
 This implies you would hardly ever have the need to use this method directly.
 However, understanding how it works may prove beneficial in the way your object signatures are defined.

 /// Describe the fresh instance steps